djangocon/2019.djangocon.eu/hugo_site/content/copenhagen.md

 ### Places to visit

-You can check out most of attractions and events in Copenhagen at [Visit Denmark](https://www.visitdenmark.co.uk/en-gb/).
+You can check out most of the attractions and events Copenhagen has to offer at [Visit Denmark](https://www.visitdenmark.co.uk/en-gb/).

 ### The language